NENUBioCompute/MML-DTI/README.md

    - Extraction code: 85ej
    - DrugBank, Davis, and KIBA are all available for download.
 ### File location
-Place the datasets in the `./MML-DTI/preprocess/raw_data directory`.
+Place the datasets in the `./MML-DTI/preprocess/raw_data` directory.

 ## Run
 - Data Processing: Run `txt2csv.py` under the `./MML-DTI/preprocess/raw_data` folder to generate the CSV versions of each dataset.
 Then run `./MML-DTI/data/split_dataset.py` and choose either the random split or the cold-start setting.